erikmswan/react-boilerplate/README.md

 });
 ```

-Each of these functions is imported, and the first argument is injected by the `client` class to be the class context.
-In other words, it works like Python, where the first argument of these functions is `self` or `this`.
+Each of these functions has the `client` class context injected as its first argument in a Python-like style.
 Each one of these functions must also return a promise.

 After importing the client in a component, it can be used like so: